 Core Medical Services

-Essential, direct, health care services for HIV/AIDS care.
-Recipient/sub-recipient expenditures are limited to core medical services, support services, and administrative expenses.
+Essential, direct, health care services for HIV/AIDS care specified in the Ryan White legislation.
+Recipient/subrecipient expenditures are limited to core medical services, support services, and administrative expenses.

 The knowledge, understanding, and skills to work effectively with individuals from differing cultural backgrounds.

 Papers and documents required from clients, as defined by the recipient, in order to assure all RWHAP statutory requirements are met.

 Activities designed to identify individuals who are HIV-positive and get them into care as quickly as possible.
 As funded through Parts A and B of the Ryan White HIV/AIDS Program, includes outreach, counseling and testing, information and referral services.
 Under Part C Ryan White HIV/AIDS Program, also includes comprehensive primary medical care for individuals living with HIV/AIDS.

 Geographic areas highly-impacted by HIV/AIDS that are eligible to receive Ryan White HIV/AIDS Program Part A funds To be an eligible EMA, an area must have reported more than 2,000 AIDS cases in the most recent 5 years and have a population of at least 50,000.
 See also Transitional Grant Area, TGA.

 A method of data collection based on a client's ability to receive federally funded RWHAP services using established recipient criteria.

 A description of the current status, distribution, and impact of an infectious disease or other health-related condition in a specified geographic area.
 Specific to HIV planning, a description of the burden of HIV in the population of an area in terms of socio-demographic, geographic, behavioral, and clinical characteristics of persons newly diagnosed with HIV, PLWH, and persons at higher risk for infection.